AdobeDocs/document-services/src/pages/apis/pdf-accessibility-apis.md

 <AnnouncementBlock slots="heading, text, button" theme="dark" />

-### Try the PDF Accessibility Checker API
+### PDF Accessibility Checker API

-Explore our latest API designed to check PDF accessibility according to the machine-verifiable requirements of PDF/UA and the latest version of WCAG, generating an accessibility report.
+Evaluate PDF accessibility at scale using the same technology as the Accessibility Checker in Adobe Acrobat Pro.
+The API checks more than 30 machine-verifiable requirements across PDF/UA and WCAG and generates a report showing which checks passed, failed, or need manual review, helping teams quickly identify issues and prioritize remediation.

 [Learn More](https://developer.adobe.com/document-services/docs/apis/#tag/PDF-Accessibility-Checker)